Skip to Content

 A compulsory course that must be passed as part of a particular qualification.

-A course that must be completed in the same semester as another course, unless the corequisite course has already been passed or waived as a requirement due to prior completion of an equivalent course.
+A course that is completed in the same semester as another course, unless the corequisite course has already been passed or waived as a requirement due to prior completion of an equivalent course.

 A module of work in a particular discipline that is identified by means of a unique code number and delivered by means of lectures, tutorials, seminars, practica, studios or via other learning experiences.
 If in distance mode delivery may be by correspondence or electronic means.
 The length of a course is generally one or two semesters or as otherwise specified by the start and end dates.
 In appropriate combinations courses fulfil programme of study requirements and thus contribute to qualifications.
 Each course carries its own credit value.